Use these tips and you’ll get jacked. End of story…

 1) Make farmers walks a regular part of your program.

 They build your traps, core and grip while developing tremendous total body strength and stability.

-If you don’t own farmers walk implements simply grab the heaviest dumbbells you can and walk around the gym with them until your grip gives out.
+If you don’t own farmers walk implements simply grab the heaviest kettlebells (better option) or dumbbells you can and walk around the gym with them for 30-60 seconds.
 Do this for 2-3 sets at the end of your workout.

-I’ve seen this help out quite a bit with clients who had knee issues but still wanted to squat.
+I got this from Louie Simmons years ago.
+I’ve seen it help out with clients who had knee issues but still wanted to squat.

 3) Forward and backward sled dragging before squats is another good idea for the beat up or older lifter.
 That warms up the knee and gets a little pump in the muscles.

 4) Another good pre-squat ritual is doing terminal knee extensions with a band.
 Everyone could benefit from doing this before squat workouts, not just older or beat up lifters.
 Do 2-3 sets of 15-20 reps.

 5) When doing any type of row or chin up variation think about driving back with the elbows instead of simply pulling with the biceps.